-- (a) The requirements of Sections 1.5-2, 1.5-3, and 1.5-4 shall apply to dispensers and product quality at retail facilities, retail on demand mobile fueling vehicles, and refined fuels vehicle tank meters (VTM). - (b) All retail and non-retail motor fuel dispensers must comply with the minimum standards as prescribed by the applicable sections of National Fire Protection Association (NFPA) 30A.
+- (a) The requirements of Sections 1.5-2, and 1.5-3, and 1.5-4 shall apply to dispensers and product quality at retail facilities, retail on demand mobile fueling vehicles, and refined fuels vehicle tank meters (VTM). - (b) All retail and non-retail motor fuel dispensers must comply with the minimum standards as prescribed by the applicable sections of National Fire Protection Association (NFPA) 30A "Code for Motor Fuel Dispensing Facilities and Repair Garages".